halfdead22/NumberParser/README.md

 If you dont want to run command you can run script provided in Dbscript folder

-Also uploaded some basic output images in "Sampleoutput" Folder
+Also uploaded some basic output images in "Sampleoutput" Folder.

+Files will be generated in Outfolder.